SuperNOVAS v1.5

 Global ee_ct (double jd_tt_high, double jd_tt_low, enum novas_accuracy accuracy)

-(for intrernal use) There is no good reason why this function should be exposed to users of the library.
+(for internal use) There is no good reason why this function should be exposed to users of the library.
 It is intended only for use by e_tilt() internally.

 Global equ2hor (double jd_ut1, double ut1_to_tt, enum novas_accuracy accuracy, double xp, double yp, const on_surface *restrict location, double ra, double dec, enum novas_refraction_model ref_option, double *restrict zd, double *restrict az, double *restrict rar, double *restrict decr)

 The name of this function does not reveal what type of equatorial coordinates it requires.
-To make it less ambiguous, you should use tod_to_itrs() followed by itrs_to_hor() instead, possibly following it with refract_astro() if you also want to apply optical refraction.
+To make it less ambiguous, you should use tod_to_itrs() followed by itrs_to_hor() instead, possibly following it with an atmospheric refraction correction if appropriate.

 Global HELIOC